Technologeek/Trading-Manager-Github--Electron-2017-/README.md

 # Trading-Manager
-Simple Desktop Application written in Github's Electron/HTML/CSS/JavaScript and a in-memory database NeDb (instance of mongoDb)
+Simple Responsive Desktop Application written in Github's Electron/HTML/CSS/JavaScript and a in-memory database NeDb (instance of mongoDb)

 #####  *Idea*
 > I was approached by one of the crypocurrency trader to build them a app which,